CCU-Bioinformatics-Lab/longphase-s/docs/somatic_haplotag.md

 ### Somatic calling result VCF file
 The somatic calling result VCF file is based on the input tumor VCF with the following modifications:

+1. **Variant filtering**: Only variants that are used in the somatic haplotagging process are included in the output VCF.

-1. Additional header information:
+2. Additional header information:
    - LongPhase-S version
    - Command line

-2. Variant filter status:
+3. Variant filter status:
    - `PASS`: Variants passing quality filters
    - `LowQual`: Variants failing quality filters